dekobon/bouncy-haproxy/README.md

     HAProxy configuration persistance across reboots.
  2. You will need to modify the default configuration file /etc/haproxy/config/haproxy.cfg to conform to your particular setup.
  3. If you add servers inside of the ### start/end pool ### comment block you can use utilities to template in linked servers into your configuration.
+ 4. Take a look at update-lb-pool.sh for an example of a script that you could run from a machine configured with a DOCKER_HOST variable.
+This script will allow you to update your haproxy.cfg to include all hosts that match a given prefix (as is predictably created by docker-compose).
+For example, you could add all instances of your site container by doing:
+    ./update_lb_pool.sh cluster_site 80 cluster_haproxy_1

 ### Runtime Hints